reacfen/uninttp/README.md

     static int arr2[] { 1, 2, 4, 8 };
     // `promote_to_ref` tells the compiler to pass `arr2` by reference print_array<promote_to_ref<arr2>>();                            // 1 2 4 8

-    static constexpr int arr3[] { 1, 6, 10, 23 };
+    // Passing a `constexpr` array of static storage duration static constexpr int arr3[] { 1, 6, 10, 23 };
     // Passing `arr3` by value
     print_array<arr3>();                                            // 1 6 10 23
     // Passing `arr3` by reference
     print_array<promote_to_ref<arr3>>();                            // 1 6 10 23

-    static const int arr4[] { 1, 2, 8, 9 };
+    // Passing a `const` array of static storage duration static const int arr4[] { 1, 2, 8, 9 };
-    print_array<promote_to_ref<arr4>>();                            // 1 2 8 9
+    // `arr4` can only be passed by reference print_array<promote_to_ref<arr4>>();                            // 1 2 8 9

     // Passing an `std::array` object